cBioPortal/datahub/public/paad_cptac_2021/README.md

 - From file `proteomics_gene_level_MD_abundance_tumor.cct.txt`: Proteomics data, median-normalized intensity.
 - The protein values were obtained directly from the file.
-- The z-scores were calculated using all diploid samples as the reference population.
+- The z-scores were calculated using all samples as the reference population.

 # miRNA expression